ssfinney/spit-the-diff/README.md

 ```

 2. Add `OPENAI_API_KEY` as a repository secret.
-3. Open or update a PR — the bot posts and updates one persistent comment.
+3. Open or update a PR and the bot posts and updates one persistent comment.

 That’s it.
 Customize format and other options in [Inputs](#inputs).